cmgreen210/facial-expression-classifier/README.md

 <a name="tldr"/>
 ##TL;DR
 This package allows you to classify facial expressions in both images and video using deep learning.
 You'll need to have both [OpenCV][1] and [GraphLab][2] installed as well as other standard packages.
 The goal is to get a model to recognize human expressions.
 You can then embed this model in whatever system you're using whether that be a smart advertisement platform or a personal robot assistant who wants to know how your day has been.
+A live version can be found [here][4].

 <a name="overview"/>
 ##Overview